lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
 Always strive for clarity and readability in your programs, as they're more likely to be debugged, scaled, and reused by others, including your future self."

 In practice, it means favoring composability over monolithic designs, choosing well-established libraries and patterns, avoiding premature optimization, and continuously refactoring to keep complexity under control.
 It also highlights the importance of understanding the problem domain deeply before attempting a solution.
 Remember, you're not just coding for the machine but also for the humans who will read, review, and build upon your work.

+# 2024-02-09
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, use time management techniques to your advantage.
+Break down your projects into smaller, manageable tasks.
+Then, allocate time for each task, allowing for some wiggle room in case things take longer than expected.
+Using a scheduling tool like Todoist or Trello can help keep you organized and on track.

+Lastly, stay organised and don't be afraid to ask for help.
+Keep your code organized, using version control like Git to track your changes.
+Document your work, so others can understand your thinking and code.
+If you get stuck on a problem, don’t hesitate to reach out to colleagues, friends, or online communities like Stack Overflow for assistance.
+Remember, there is always someone willing to help, provided you put in the effort to communicate your issue clearly.